 Beautiful silvery foliage, fuzzy and soft like lamb's ears; this vigorous and nearly industructible plant spreads wide and grows tall; native plant that can be used for smudges, perfect for xeriscapes

 Siver Queen Artemesia's attractive tomentose narrow leaves remain grayish green in color throughout the season.
 Neither the flowers nor the fruit are ornamentally significant.

 Siver Queen Artemesia is an herbaceous perennial with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

-This perennial will require occasional maintenance and upkeep, and is best cleaned up in early spring before it resumes active growth for the season.
+This plant will require occasional maintenance and upkeep, and is best cleaned up in early spring before it resumes active growth for the season.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Siver Queen Artemesia is recommended for the following landscape applications;